tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/常见问题/功能相关问题_intl.md

 ﻿[//]: # (chinagitpath:XXXXX)

-## Is Anti-DDoS Advanced available to non-Tencent Cloud users?
+## Is Anti-DDoS Advanced available for non-Tencent Cloud users?
 Yes.
-Anti-DDoS Advanced is available to any servers with access to the internet, including, but not limited to customer IDC, servers deployed inside or outside the Tencent Cloud.
+Anti-DDoS Advanced is available for any servers with access to the internet, including, but not limited to customer IDC, servers deployed inside or outside the Tencent Cloud.
 >!
 ICP  license issued by MIIT  is required for all domain names hosted in Mainland China.

 ## Does Anti-DDoS Advanced support wildcard domain names?